 Mr. Schrader's other recordings include concerti of J. S. Bach with the Stuttgart Chamber Orchestra, and continuo with the Chicago Symphony Orchestra for both recordings of Sir Georg Solti's "Creation", and the "St. Matthew Passion" and "Messiah".
 Mr. Schrader has many releases of solo repertoire on the Cedille label, including the music of J.S.
 Bach, Soler, Franck, Vivaldi, Dupre and Domenico Scarlatti.
 His recording of Soler "Fandango & Sonatas" was described thus "We have never heard more beautiful, natural, realistic harpsichord sound ..
 The playing?
 Excellent ...
 There is no better recording on CD" (American Record Guide).
 "The popular ‘Fandango’ has perhaps never received so exhilarating a reading" (Chicago Tribune)."
 His recording of J. S. Bach "Fantasies & Fugues" "captures the sense of improvisatory, virtuosic energy that is to be found so plentifully in this music."
 (Continuo) Mr. Schrader has also recorded for the Centaur and CRI labels.
 Mr. Schrader has made several recordings with Trio Settecento and with Baroque Band.

-Mr. Schrader is on the faculty of Roosevelt University, Chicago College of Performing Arts - Music Conservatory where he has taught both graduate and undergraduate courses since 1986.
+Mr. Schrader was on the faculty of Roosevelt University, Chicago College of Performing Arts - Music Conservatory where he taught both graduate and undergraduate courses for 35 years.
 From 1993 through 1995 he directed the Collegium Musicum at Northwestern University.
 He has also taught at the Music Institute of Chicago (formerly know as The Music Center of the North Shore.)
 For 35 years, he was the organist of the Church of the Ascension (Chicago), whose liturgies commanded a national reputation for musical integrity.

 Mr. Schrader received a Doctor of Music degree in organ from Indiana University as well as the coveted Performer's Certificate.
 He received a Bachelor of Music in piano and a Bachelor of Music in organ from the University of Colorado.
 His principal teachers have been Storm Bull, Abbey Simon, Oswald Ragatz, Anthony Newman and Everett Jay Hilty.